Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 ### General informations :
 The Onboard Software Development Kit is for those who want to develop only softwares and rapidly prototype, it simulates the sensors on the robot which flies on an empty world.
 Indeed a simulator is integrated to the assistant or it is possible to connect the assistant with Gazebo for more functionnalities (see below).
-No need to have the company onboard computer, instead one can use a thrid party computer as explained [here](https://developer.dji.com/onboard-sdk/documentation/purchaseguide/hardware.html#onboard-computer).
+No need to have the company onboard computer, instead one can use a third party computer as explained [here](https://developer.dji.com/onboard-sdk/documentation/purchaseguide/hardware.html#onboard-computer).
-Is uses a native RQT GUI, may be used with Rviz (see below on the next section).
+It uses a native RQT GUI, and may be used with Rviz (see below on the next section).
 > However, having a ready-made SDK also restricts the developer from many aspects, mostly by the assumptions made by product owner while configuring it.

 ### Drones which can be used :